 "What do you mean?"

-"Well, you're in the fertilizer business," she began, "So I find it odd that you're in Rome."
+"Well, you're in the fertilizer business," she said, "so I find it odd that you're in Rome, especially for such a long period of time."

 "Oh!"
-He'd forgotten about that.
+He'd forgotten about his cover.
 "I'm here for some, uh, research.
 It's taken longer than expected, so I can't go back until it's finished."

 "I see," Anya said, turning towards him.
 "Life isn't always what one likes, is it?"